dougmvieira/fyne/docs/guide.rst

 Models
 ------

-The models that are currently implemented in :mod:`fyne` are the Black-Scholes and Heston models.
+The models that are currently implemented in :mod:`fyne` are the Black-Scholes, Heston and Wishart models.
 In order to make notation clear, especially with the naming of the parameters, we state below the discounted underlying price dynamics of the models under the risk-neutral measure.

 * Black-Scholes